-RG3 cleared to practice, likely to start against Steelers
+Browns' RG3 practices, will start in finale against Steelers

 CLEVELAND (AP) — Robert Griffin III can finish what he started.

-Cleveland’s quarterback was cleared from concussion protocol on Thursday and will likely start Sunday at Pittsburgh in the season finale.
+Cleveland’s quarterback was cleared from concussion protocol and will start Sunday at Pittsburgh in the season finale.

-Griffin was checked by an independent neurologist — the last step in the NFL’s procedure on head injuries — and will practice as the Browns (1-14) prepare to face a Steelers team that has locked up a playoff spot and will rest starters, including stars Ben Roethlisberger, Le’Veon Bell and Antonio Brown.
+Griffin was checked by an independent neurologist — the last step in the NFL’s procedure on head injuries — and practiced as the Browns (1-14) prepared to face a Steelers team assured a playoff spot.
+Pittsburgh will rest several starters, including stars Ben Roethlisberger, Le’Veon Bell and Antonio Brown.

+Coach Hue Jackson said as long as Griffin doesn’t have any setbacks he’ll make this fourth straight start.

 Most Read Stories